 At the end of the year abroad, the Cambridge students will be graded in the French system and, provided they achieve the equivalent of a third class honours pass, they will be able to return to Cambridge to take Part IIB Engineering or MET.

-Students interested in this exchange should contact the Director of the Language Unit as soon as possible to discuss their language ability.
-You are also welcome to discuss the program further with the Coordinator for the ECP Exchange, Dr Alexandre Kabla.The application form (available from the ECP exchange website) should be completed by the due date early in the Lent Term.
+Students interested in this exchange should contact the Director of the Centre for Languages and Inter-Communication as soon as possible to discuss their language ability.
+You are also welcome to discuss the program further with the Coordinator for the ECP Exchange, Dr Alexandre Kabla.The application form (available from the CSP exchange website) should be completed by the due date early in the Lent Term.
 Decisions will be announced by e-mail.

 Up to two places are offered for Engineering or Manufacturing Engineering students to spend the third year of their degree at NUS.
 Singapore is widely considered as 'soft landing' into Asia and provides a great introduction into technological innovations occurring in the region.